Aarbypls/BoomBloxClone/README.md

 - WASD: Move Camera
 - Spacebar: Restart Level

+The normal blocks give you 50 points.
+The gold blocks give you 300.

 ## Credits

 Everything in this prototype was made with standard Unity assets.